DistributedCollective/zero/README.md

 `function getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)`: helper function, returns a positional hint for the sorted list.
 Used for transactions that must efficiently re-insert a Trove to the sorted list.

-`getRedemptionHints(uint _LUSDamount, uint _price, uint _maxIterations)`: helper function specifically for redemptions.
+`getRedemptionHints(uint _ZUSDamount, uint _price, uint _maxIterations)`: helper function specifically for redemptions.
 Returns three hints:

 - `firstRedemptionHint` is a positional hint for the first redeemable Trove (i.e. Trove with the lowest ICR >= MCR).
 - `partialRedemptionHintNICR` is the final nominal ICR of the last Trove after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
-- `truncatedLUSDamount` is the maximum amount that can be redeemed out of the the provided `_LUSDamount`.
-This can be lower than `_LUSDamount` when redeeming the full amount would leave the last Trove of the redemption sequence with less debt than the minimum allowed value.
+- `truncatedZUSDamount` is the maximum amount that can be redeemed out of the the provided `_ZUSDamount`.
+This can be lower than `_ZUSDamount` when redeeming the full amount would leave the last Trove of the redemption sequence with less debt than the minimum allowed value.

 The number of Troves to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.

 ### Stability Pool Functions - `StabilityPool.sol`

-`provideToSP(uint _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of LUSD to the Stability Pool.
-It sends `_amount` of LUSD from their address to the Pool, and tops up their LUSD deposit by `_amount` and their tagged front end’s stake by `_amount`.
-If the depositor already has a non-zero deposit, it sends their accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.
+`provideToSP(uint _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of ZUSD to the Stability Pool.
+It sends `_amount` of ZUSD from their address to the Pool, and tops up their ZUSD deposit by `_amount` and their tagged front end’s stake by `_amount`.
+If the depositor already has a non-zero deposit, it sends their accumulated ETH and ZERO gains to their address, and pays out their front end’s ZERO gain to their front end.

-`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of LUSD from the Stability Pool, up to the value of their remaining Stability deposit.
-It decreases their LUSD balance by `_amount` and decreases their front end’s stake by `_amount`.
-It sends the depositor’s accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.
+`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of ZUSD from the Stability Pool, up to the value of their remaining Stability deposit.
+It decreases their ZUSD balance by `_amount` and decreases their front end’s stake by `_amount`.
+It sends the depositor’s accumulated ETH and ZERO gains to their address, and pays out their front end’s ZERO gain to their front end.
 If the user makes a partial withdrawal, their deposit remainder will earn further gains.
 To prevent potential loss evasion by depositors, withdrawals from the Stability Pool are suspended when there are liquidable Troves with ICR < 110% in the system.

 `withdrawETHGainToTrove(address _hint)`: sends the user's entire accumulated ETH gain to the user's active Trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
-Sends the depositor's LQTY gain to the depositor, and sends the tagged front end's LQTY gain to the front end.
+Sends the depositor's ZERO gain to the depositor, and sends the tagged front end's ZERO gain to the front end.

 `registerFrontEnd(uint _kickbackRate)`: Registers an address as a front end and sets their chosen kickback rate in range `[0,1]`.

 `getDepositorETHGain(address _depositor)`: returns the accumulated ETH gain for a given Stability Pool depositor

-`getDepositorLQTYGain(address _depositor)`: returns the accumulated LQTY gain for a given Stability Pool depositor
+`getDepositorZEROGain(address _depositor)`: returns the accumulated ZERO gain for a given Stability Pool depositor

-`getFrontEndLQTYGain(address _frontEnd)`: returns the accumulated LQTY gain for a given front end
+`getFrontEndZEROGain(address _frontEnd)`: returns the accumulated ZERO gain for a given front end

-`getCompoundedLUSDDeposit(address _depositor)`: returns the remaining deposit amount for a given Stability Pool depositor
+`getCompoundedZUSDDeposit(address _depositor)`: returns the remaining deposit amount for a given Stability Pool depositor

 `getCompoundedFrontEndStake(address _frontEnd)`: returns the remaining front end stake for a given front end

-### LQTY Staking Functions  `LQTYStaking.sol`
+### ZERO Staking Functions  `ZEROStaking.sol`

- `stake(uint _LQTYamount)`: sends `_LQTYAmount` from the caller to the staking contract, and increases their stake.
-If the caller already has a non-zero stake, it pays out their accumulated ETH and LUSD gains from staking.
+ `stake(uint _ZEROamount)`: sends `_ZEROAmount` from the caller to the staking contract, and increases their stake.
+If the caller already has a non-zero stake, it pays out their accumulated ETH and ZUSD gains from staking.

- `unstake(uint _LQTYamount)`: reduces the caller’s stake by `_LQTYamount`, up to a maximum of their entire stake.
-It pays out their accumulated ETH and LUSD gains from staking.
+ `unstake(uint _ZEROamount)`: reduces the caller’s stake by `_ZEROamount`, up to a maximum of their entire stake.
+It pays out their accumulated ETH and ZUSD gains from staking.

 ### Lockup Contract Factory `LockupContractFactory.sol`

-`deployLockupContract(address _beneficiary, uint _unlockTime)`; Deploys a `LockupContract`, and sets the beneficiary’s address, and the `_unlockTime` - the instant in time at which the LQTY can be withrawn by the beneficiary.
+`deployLockupContract(address _beneficiary, uint _unlockTime)`; Deploys a `LockupContract`, and sets the beneficiary’s address, and the `_unlockTime` - the instant in time at which the ZERO can be withrawn by the beneficiary.

 ### Lockup contract - `LockupContract.sol`

-`withdrawLQTY()`: When the current time is later than the `unlockTime` and the caller is the beneficiary, it transfers their LQTY to them.
+`withdrawZERO()`: When the current time is later than the `unlockTime` and the caller is the beneficiary, it transfers their ZERO to them.

-### LUSD token `LUSDToken.sol` and LQTY token `LQTYToken.sol`
+### ZUSD token `ZUSDToken.sol` and ZERO token `ZEROToken.sol`

 Standard ERC20 and EIP2612 (`permit()` ) functionality.